pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-11/README.md

 * Media Queries

 ### User Modeling
 Modern web applications need to model sensitive information about their users.
 When a users provides an applications with sensitive information, they are trusting that it will not be leaked are misused.
 This means that it is a developers responsibility to store that information responsibly.
-Some information, like emails, usernames, and addresses can be stored in plain text, as long as the database is password protected and/or behind a firewall.
+Some information, like emails, user names, and addresses can be stored in plain text, as long as the database is password protected and/or behind a firewall.
 Other information, like a users password, should be encrypted using a hashing algorithm before it is ever stored. this prevents anyone (including developers with database permissions) from ever getting access to their password.

 User models that have sensitive data that should **NEVER** be sent to client applications.
 If your application requires that users be able to read each others personal information, create a second Profile model to hold that data and strictly limit access to the Profile model.
 Safely using a second model will ensure that no users will accidentally (or maliciously) get access to sensitive information.

 ### Cryptography
-Cryptograhpy is the science which studies methods for encoding messages so that they can be read only by a person who knows the secret information required for decoding, called the key; it includes cryptanalysis, the science of decoding encrypted messages without possessing the proper key, and has several other branches.
+Cryptography is the science which studies methods for encoding messages so that they can be read only by a person who knows the secret information required for decoding, called the key; it includes cryptanalysis, the science of decoding encrypted messages without possessing the proper key, and has several other branches.

 \- [GNU Collaborative International Dictionary of English](http://gcide.gnu.org.ua)